Skip to content

 Richard

 Sometimes you want to open a folder quickly without clicking through many menus.
-Mounting a folder as a drive gives it a drive letter (like D: or E:).
-Then it shows up just like a real hard drive in Windows.
+Mounting a folder as a drive gives it its own drive letter, like D: or E:, making it appear just like a regular hard drive in Windows.

-Windows 11 has a simple tool called subst that lets you do this easily.
+Windows 11 has a tool for this, which we’ll get to in a moment.
 This guide shows you how to set it up step-by-step.

 What You Will Need